nextgis/docs_ngweb/source/qgis_icons.rst

 SVG symbols search paths
 ------------------------

-If your QGIS style uses local SVG symbols and server renderer can't find them - they won't rendered.
+If your QGIS style uses local SVG symbols and server renderer can't find them - they won't be rendered.
-To help renderer locate them you need to expand search paths.
+To help renderer locate them you need to expand the search paths.
 To do that update configuration file ``config.ini`` and add a list of additional search paths to ``qgis`` section:

 .. code-block:: bash